David Robinson: Player profile

 Robinson possessed tremendous mobility in the post, speed, and ball-handling, especially for a center.
 With good hands on both offense and defense, Robinson was nearly unstoppable on both sides of the floor, throwing down dunks and blocking shots.
 He was also noted for his strong midrange jumpshot.
+Robinson was left-handed.

 Robinson averaged 21.1 points per game, 10.7 rebounds per game, 3 blocks per game, and 2.5 assists per game over 987 games in his NBA career.
-He is also one of only a very small group of players to have scored over 20,000 career points in the NBA, as well as being one of only four players to have recorded a quadruple-double (with 34 points, 10 rebounds, 10 assists, and 10 blocks against the Detroit Pistons on February 17, 1994).
+He is also one of only a very small group of players to have scored over 20,000 career points in the NBA, as well as being one of only four players to have officially recorded a quadruple-double (with 34 points, 10 rebounds, 10 assists, and 10 blocks against the Detroit Pistons on February 17, 1994).

-He is also one of only ten players to record 70 or more points in a single game.
-Robinson scored 71 points against the Los Angeles Clippers on April 24, 1994.
-Only Elgin Baylor (71 points), Wilt Chamberlain (70, 72, 73 twice, 78, 100 points), David Thompson (73 points), Devin Booker (70 points), Donovan Mitchell (71 points), Damian Lillard (71 points), Kobe Bryant (81 points), Joel Embiid (70 points), and Luka Dončić (73 points) have scored 70 or more points in a single game.
+He is also one of only eleven players to record 70 or more points in a single game, having scored 71 against the Los Angeles Clippers on April 24, 1994.
+Only Wilt Chamberlain (70, 72, 73 twice, 78, and 100), Devin Booker, Joel Embiid (70 each), Elgin Baylor, Damian Lillard, Donovan Mitchell (71 each), Luka Dončić, David Thompson (73 each), Kobe Bryant (81), and Bam Adebayo (83) have scored 70 or more points in a single game.

 Robinson is also noteworthy for his harmonious relationship with Tim Duncan.
 Sportswriter Chris Sheridan noted that it was rare for someone like Robinson to have welcomed and mentored Duncan as willingly as he did, and to have reduced his own role in the team's offense to accommodate a younger star.
 In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Robinson as the 20th greatest player in NBA history.